prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 The correct address for the launchpad is https://launchpad.ethereum.org and the only, official validator deposit contract is [0x00000000219ab540356cbb839cbe05303d7705fa](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa).
 Do not send ETH directly to the contract, and only join by using the eth2 launchpad.
 :::

-The [Official Eth2 Launchpad](https://launchpad.ethereum.org/summary) is the easiest way to go through a step-by-step process to deposit your 32 ETH to become a validator.
+The [Mainnet Eth2 Launchpad](https://launchpad.ethereum.org/summary) is the easiest way to go through a step-by-step process to deposit your 32 ETH to become a validator.
+If you want to participate in the **testnet**, you can navigte to the [Prater Eth2 Launchpad](https://prater.launchpad.net/summary) instead

 Throughout the process, you'll be asked to generate new validator credentials using the official Ethereum deposit command-line-tool [here](https://github.com/ethereum/eth2.0-deposit-cli).
 Make sure you use the `mainnet` option when generating keys with the deposit CLI.
 During the process, you will have generated a `validator_keys` folder under the `eth2.0-deposit-cli` directory.
 You can import all of your validator keys into Prysm from that folder in the next step.

 ### Step 3: Import keystores into Prysm